HAS-Tools-Master/Homework_Template/Homework_Submissions/Weekly_Assignments/README.md

-Use this folder to submit your cheat sheets for grading
+Use this folder to submit your weekly assignments.